is-leeroy-jenkins/Badger/README.md

 - [Federal Appropriations](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Github/Appropriations.md) - vectorized data set of federal appropriations available for fine-tuning learning models
 - [Federal Regulations](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Github/Regulations.md) - vectorized dat aset of federal, financial regulations available for fine-tuning learning models

 >Vectorization is the process of converting textual data into numerical vectors and is a process that is usually applied once the text is cleaned.
 It can help improve the execution speed and reduce the training time of your code.
-In this article, we will discuss some of the best techniques to perform vectorization.